 This is a very standard Crowne Plaza hotel in Tel Aviv.
 Pleasant and clean but not noteworthy, except for the views of the beach from the room, which really are quite special.

 The executive lounge is very good here for a Crowne Plaza with excellent food and a generous volume of food too.
-Expect breakfast, a light dinner and snacks and drinks throughout the day.
+Expect breakfast, a light dinner, snacks, and drinks throughout the day.

 8. Crowne Plaza Jerusalem